EU jurisdiction · Managed CI/CD · Security-scanned actions

 The objections, answered.

-Yes — the open-source Forgejo forge, hosted and operated by us in the EU, with managed CI runners and the agency-grade access controls bolted on.
+Yes.
+The open-source Forgejo forge, hosted and operated by us in the EU, with managed CI runners and a curated, security-scanned actions marketplace bolted on.
 No proprietary fork you'd be stuck with.

 Yes.
 Repos mirror in with full history; issues and pipelines come across.
-You can move a single stuck client project first and expand from there.
+Move a single stuck project first and expand from there.

 On EU infrastructure, in a region we name in your contract.
 No replication to non-EU regions, and the build pipeline runs in the same jurisdiction.

 Only under EU legal process.
-There's no US parent company, so the US CLOUD Act doesn't reach it — which is the point you can put in writing for clients.
+There's no US parent company, so the US CLOUD Act doesn't reach it, which is the point you can put in writing for a buyer.

-It removes a recurring finding: an externally-controlled toolchain under foreign jurisdiction.
-It's not a certificate by itself, but it's an answer your client's auditor accepts.
+It removes a recurring finding: an externally-controlled toolchain under foreign jurisdiction, and an unvetted CI supply chain.
+It's not a certificate by itself, but it's an answer an auditor accepts.

 Standard Git plus open formats means a full export on demand.
 Your exit cost is a clone, not a renegotiation.